What is SEO Copywriting?

 Let’s demonstrate with an example . . .

 You see one that catches your eye—the one for Senior Living SMART.
-You visit the site and love the vibe, the owners’ experience, the knowledge they share on their blog, and the impressive list of other senior living communities it works with.
+You visit the site and love the vibe, the owners’ experience, and the impressive list of other senior living communities it works with.
 You decide to request a complimentary 30-minute brainstorming session.

 Google results on the search for "senior living marketing services"

-Can people who create online content position the content so that it has a chance of being “chosen” by the Google algorithm?
+Can you give website content a leg up so that it has a chance of being “chosen” by the Google algorithm?

 In fact, search engine optimization is its own field.
 People have titles like “SEO specialist” or “SEO consultant.”
-These folks know the ins and outs of ALL aspects of search.
+These folks know all aspects of search.

 But at the end of the day, one of the most important pieces in the SEO puzzle is the content itself.
-And good news, copywriting newbies: The main goal in SEO copywriting is to simply write awesome content.
-Meaning content that’s helpful, engaging, and error-free.
-Which, I’m thinking, is one of the main reasons you’re drawn to this field—because you WANT to write great content.
+And good news, copywriting newbies: The main goal in SEO copywriting is to simply write awesome content, meaning content that’s helpful, engaging, and error-free, which is likely the main reason you were drawn to this field—because you want to write great content.

-And yes—SEO copywriting is a bit more involved than simply writing awesome content.
-But honestly, if you’ve got THAT part down, the rest is straightforward.
+OK, yeah: kickass SEO copywriting is a bit more involved than writing awesome content.
+But honestly, if you’ve got the “awesome writing” part down, the rest is straightforward.
 Sure, you need to know the target keyword phrase you’re writing about.
-Tools exist that can tell us what keyword phrases real people are searching on for every topic under the sun.
-(I use SEMRush, which is a paid service.
+SEO copywriting tools exist that can tell us what keyword phrases real people are searching on for every topic under the sun.
+(I use Semrush, which is a paid service.
 But there are some good freebie keyword tools out there.)
-So if you have a client who operates a senior living marketing agency (like I do), you can do research in the tools to see what phrases people are searching on.
+So, if you have a client who operates a senior living marketing agency (like I do), you can do research in the tools to see what phrases people are plugging into Google search.

 In the example I provided above, the phrase “senior living marketing services” has a search volume of 50, meaning 50 times a month, on average, people are plugging that phrase into search engines.
 It has a keyword difficulty of 32.
 The lower the keyword difficulty, the better chance you have of creating content that can rank well for that particular keyword phrase.